Mirza9888/todo-monorepo/README.md

 ## 🔐 Environment Variables

-The application requires the following environment variable to be set:
+The application requires the following environment variable:

 - `NEXT_PUBLIC_API_URL`: The base URL for the API (e.g., `https://localhost:8443/api`)